The U.S. Health Care Delivery Initiative (HCDI) has funded randomized evaluations across the United States. Read more about our funded projects below.

 Financial incentives to encourage patient engagement have been found to be useful in other settings, but have not been adequately tested with complex needs populations.
 In collaboration with the Commonwealth Care Alliance, researchers will pilot a randomized controlled trial to test whether small financial incentives will increase beneficiary engagement in primary care amongst individuals dually eligible for Medicare and Medicaid.
 The pilot will randomize financial incentives for engagement in primary care among newly enrolled CCA beneficiaries.
 In a later, full RCT, researchers plan to investigate the impact of financial incentives for increased primary care engagement on additional outcomes, such as the receipt of clinically effective prevention services and utilization.

-Mobile-izing Medicine: The Effect of Accessible Clinical Practice Guidelines on the Quality of Hospital Care
+PILOT: Mobile-izing Medicine: The Effect of Accessible Clinical Practice Guidelines on the Quality of Hospital Care

 Researchers: Zarek Brot-Goldberg, Benjamin Handel, Jonathan Kolstad, Michael Whinston